BTHOG/BTCV/Doc/Usage.md

 ##### bitshift / bitshift(sub)

 This sensor has deeper bit depth.
-In order to display on WindowsOS, it must be limited to 8 bits.
+In order to display in Windows OS, it must be limited to 8 bits.
 When set to ``` 0 ```, the lowest 8 bits(LSB) are displayed.
 When set to ``` 4 ```, it displays 4 to 11 bits.